One Day in San Francisco Walking Tour (2023)

 Once you get there you’ll be glad you made the climb because the views of the city and the bay are fantastic.
 Get out your camera.
 You’re going to want take several pics.

 Go inside to check out the amazing murals documenting life in San Francisco.
 You can pay to go up to the top of the tower for even better city and bay views.

 Done with all of your picture taking?
-Now’s the easy part – walking downhill from the Coit Tower to Fisherman’s Wharf.
+Now comes the easy part: walking downhill from the Coit Tower to Fisherman’s Wharf.

 It may take 20-30 minutes to walk to Fisherman’s Wharf.
 Head back down Greenwich to Columbus.
 Take a left on Bay and a right on Van Ness to the waterfront.

 Like chocolate?
 Don’t miss the Original Ghirardelli Ice Cream & Chocolate Shop at Ghirardelli Square.

 Fisherman’s Wharf can be a little touristy, but there are some incredible seafood restaurants if you’re feeling up to dinner at this point.

 Depending on your time limit, you may wish to stroll east along the water or just head down Bay Street until you get to The Embarcadero.

 Here is the last section of your fantabulous walking day in San Fran.
 You’re in the final stretch.
 Start at Pier 39 and work your way down until you get to the Ferry Building.

 The Embarcadero can take you all the way to Oracle Park where you can catch a Giant’s game.
-I love my Giants so I highly recommend a game if you have time (and there’s a home game scheduled, of course).
+I love my Giants (the best baseball team ever), so I highly recommend a game if you have time (and there’s a home game scheduled) to spend in the prettiest ballpark in the USA.

 If you wish, pop into The Exploratorium (Pier 15) along the way, or save it for another day.
 And if you haven’t eaten dinner by now, then pop into the restaurants along the Embarcadero to view menus.